MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-flow-costs.md

 **The flexibility of the cloud:** Azure provides a flexible cloud infrastructure that enables you to scale resources up or down based on demand.
 This flexibility enables you to adjust your workload capacity and optimize costs accordingly.

-**Decision tree of services and deployment options within services:** The Azure documentation has many decision trees to help you determine the best deployment options.
+**Decision trees of services and deployment options within services:** The Azure documentation has many decision trees to help you determine the best deployment options.
 By carefully selecting the appropriate services and deployment options for your workload, you can optimize costs based on specific requirements and usage patterns.
 For more information, see [Technology choices for Azure solutions](/azure/architecture/guide/technology-choices/technology-choices-overview).

 **Predeploy and postdeploy assessments:** It's important to design your workload with cost optimization in mind from the beginning.
 Microsoft provides predeploy and postdeploy assessments to help you optimize flow costs.
 Perform postdeploy assessments to identify areas where you can save money, and then make necessary adjustments.